Loading Spatial Data

 slice = "P5CRC")

 We can print out some basic information of our Seurat object to examine its data structure.
-We will do this frequently throughout the workshop to understand how our the Seurat data structure changes with each step of the workflow.
+We will do this frequently throughout the workshop to understand how the Seurat data structure changes with each step of the workflow.

 crc